Paris Hotels 2026: 49 Real Stays From £78

 The Hôtel de Crillon on Place de la Concorde is the most romantic hotel address in Paris — the Karl Lagerfeld Rose Suite overlooking the most beautiful square in Europe, the Jardin d'Hiver bar for a Classic Martini at midnight, the 18th-century Neoclassical building that has hosted royalty, presidents, and newlyweds since 1758.
 For the full Palace honeymoon, Crillon is the choice.

-For couples who want intimacy rather than grandeur: Pavillon de la Reine behind Place des Vosges is the most beautiful secret in Paris.
+For couples who want intimacy rather than grandeur: Le Pavillon de la Reine & Spa behind Place des Vosges is the most beautiful secret in Paris.
 56 rooms, a private courtyard garden, and a neighbourhood (the Marais) that is the best in the city for walking, eating, and being completely absorbed into a Paris that feels real.

 Relais Christine in the 6th is the third option: the 13th-century abbey setting and private garden deliver a romance that Palace hotels — for all their grandeur — cannot manufacture.
+On a mid-range budget, Citadines Saint-Germain-des-Prés puts couples in the same romantic quarter from ~£244.

 Best Paris Hotels for Families